Analysis of the Entanglement with Centers: The Entanglement with Centers in the -Form Non-Interacting Theory

-We discuss the strong subadditivity \cite{Araki:1970ba} in this section.
-The strong subadditivity is satisfied generically if the centers include only the identity.
-In the case of non-trivial centers, the strong subadditivity is not satisfied generically \cite{Ma:2015xes, Casini:2014aia}.
-In the case of free scalar field theory, the centers have equal probability distribution.
-Then it is easy to show that the strong subadditivity holds in free scalar field theory.
-Even if we consider equal probability distribution in an interacting scalar field theory, the strong subadditivity may not hold.
-We wonder whether it is possible to define a suitable strong subadditivitty in free theories.
+The strong subadditivity \cite{Araki:1970ba, Lieb:1973cp} is satisfied generically if three algebras are mutually commuting.
+In the case of non-trivial centers, the strong subadditivity is not satisfied generically \cite{Ma:2015xes, Casini:2014aia, VanAcoleyen:2015ccp} because of the losing mutually commuting three algebras.
+In the case of the non-interacting scalar field theory, the centers have an equal probability distribution.
+Then it is easy to show that the strong subadditivity holds in the non-interacting scalar field theory.
+Even if we consider the equal probability distribution of centers in the interacting scalar field theory, the strong subadditivity may not hold. \\